 Did you feel happy or sad most of the time last month?
 Were you productive or unproductive?
 Using a bullet journal mood tracker throughout the month provides invaluable information and benefits regarding your mental health (and possibly even your physical health).

 We all have good days, and we all have bad days.
 Do you want to know if you have more of one than the other?
 The easiest (and most fun) way to keep track of your emotions on a daily basis is with a bullet journal mood tracker.
+Track your happy days as well as your off days to see if you have mood patterns or just for documenting purposes.

 And maybe you find yourself thinking “why would I track my moods?” or “what is the point of a mood tracker bullet journal?”
 I get it!
 I didn’t necessarily think to track my moods right away either, but I’m so glad I did – and here’s why.